tushishvili/cpp-coding-exercises/README.md

 **File:** `josephus.cpp`

 ### 6. Palindrome Substring Counter

-Given a string and a length n, counts how many substrings of length n are palindromes using a sliding window approach.
+Given a string and a length n, counts how many substrings of length n are palindromes using a sliding window approach. `n` **File:** `is_palindrome.cpp`
-**File:** `is_palindrome.cpp`
 ---